yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/driveitem-createlink.md

 ## Response

-If successful, this method returns a single [Permission](../resources/permission.md) resource in the response body that represents the requested sharing permissions.
+If successful, this method returns a single [permission](../resources/permission.md) resource in the response body that represents the requested sharing permission.

 The response will be `201 Created` if a new sharing link is created for the item or `200 OK` if an existing link is returned.